allengeng123/dl_project/README.md

 Usage:  <br>
-Run music_rnn.py to generate music.
+Run music_rnn.py to generate music. <br>
 The generated sequence is saved in generated_music.txt, the processed sequence (fine music) is saved in generated_fine_music.txt. <br>
 Training results are saved in Music RNN Training Results.png. <br>